-After the dial indicator is set, each scale of the signal generator is adjusted by the individual compensating condensers, locations of which are shown on illustration.
-Briefly, the method of calibration is to zero beat the generator signal against signals from accurately controlled broadcast stations or short wave stations operating on frequencies near the high frequency end of each scale.
+After the dial indicator is set, each scale of the signal generator is adjusted by the individual compensating condensers, locations of which are shown in the figure.
+Briefly, the method of calibration is to zero beat the generated signal against signals from accurately controlled broadcast stations or short-wave stations operating on frequencies near the high frequency end of each scale.